 Throughout its 150 year history, the Library has seen many changes and has strove to bring information and the joy of reading to its patrons.
-The People’s Library of Newport was formed in 1869 when local philanthropist and renowned cabinet maker Christopher Townsend purchased a collection of 7,000 volumes for the Newport Library and Reading Room, founded by Sophia Little in 1867.
+The People’s Library of Newport was formed in 1869 when local philanthropist and New York City merchant Christopher Townsend (1807-1881) purchased a collection of 7,000 volumes for the Newport Library and Reading Room, founded by Sophia Little in 1867.
 The combination of these two collections would be housed in the Rhode Island Union Bank building on Thames Street, and in other locations on this street thereafter as the collection continued to grow.
 Townsend supported the People’s Library until his death in 1881, in which he bequeathed $100,000 to the library for maintenance and salaries.

 The People’s Library would remain in this building until 1914, when it would relocate to the Edward King House to support its growing collection.
 It would reside there for several decades thereafter until it was determined in 1962 that a new building would be required for the People’s Library to be eligible for state aid.